Asymmetric Stream Allocation and Linear Decodability in MIMO Coded Caching

 \section{System Model}

 We consider a MIMO setup where a single base station (BS) with $L$ transmit antennas serves $K$ cache-enabled users, each with $G$ receive antennas.
 The file library $\CF$ consists of $N$ equal-sized files, and each user has a cache memory capable of storing $M$ files.
-The coded caching gain is defined as $t \equiv \frac{KM}{N}$, indicating how many copies of the file library can be stored in the users' cache memories.
+The CC gain is defined as $t \equiv \frac{KM}{N}$, indicating how many copies of the file library can be stored in the users' cache memories.
 The system operates in two phases: placement and delivery.
 In the placement phase, users' cache memories are filled with data.
 Similar to~\cite{shariatpanahi2016multi,maddah2014fundamental}, each file $W \in \CF$ is split into $\binom{K}{t}$ subfiles $W_{\CP}$, where $\CP \subseteq [K]$ denotes any subset of users with $|\CP| = t$.
 The subfile $W_{\CP}$ is stored in the cache memory of every user $k \in \CP$.

 At the beginning of the delivery phase, each user $k$ reveals its requested file $W_k \in \CF$ to the BS.
-The BS constructs and transmits (e.g., in consecutive time slots) a set of $I$ transmission vectors $\Bx(i)$, each delivering parts of the requested data to a subset $\CK(i)$ of target users, where $I$ and $\CK(i)$ are defined by the delivery algorithm.
+For each subset of users $\CK(j)$ with $|\CK(j)| = \Omega$, $j\in[J]$, the BS constructs and transmits (e.g., in consecutive time slots) a set of $I$ transmission vectors $\Bx(j,i)$, each delivering parts of the requested data to every user $k \in \CK(j)$.
+This results in a total number of $J \times I$ time intervals, where $J = \binom{K}{\Omega}$, and $I$ and $\Omega$ are defined by the delivery algorithm.
 Depending on the algorithm, we may also need to further split each packet $W_{\CP}$ into a number of smaller subpackets $W_{\CP}^q$.
 The subpacket index $q$ is used to distinguish different subpackets and to avoid the duplicate transmission of the same data, and is removed in ensuing notations for the sake of simplicity.
-In time slot $i \in [I]$, the transmission vector $\Bx(i)$ is constructed as
+In time slot $i \in [I]$ for user set $\CK(j)$, the transmission vector $\Bx(j,i)$ is constructed as